How To Get Better At Basketball

 Now you have newly found basketball skills and you want to show them off.
 In a game with officials, it may be difficult to demonstrate your prowess in hoops.
 This is when entering tournaments (3 on 3 or full-court), or playing drop-in ball at a community center, should be front and center in your spare time calendar.

 Turnovers and losses are never welcome, but playing in environments where there is no prize for winning except bragging rights among your friends, can do wonders for your game.

 Tournaments will not have a coach threatening to bench you after a mistake.
 Playing drop-in or pick-up ball, allows you to interact with others and add a toughness to your improving talent.

 Playing outside of your league will definitely help to enhance your basketball skills because the competition is not limited to your skill level and age.
 One of the best ways to get better at basketball is to play against players with skills similar to yours or better.

 Whenever you're on defense and you're not defending the basketball or one-pass away, you should be in a 'defensive triangle'.
 The defensive triangle (or ball-you-man) refers to positioning yourself between the basketball and your opponent so that you can see both with your peripheral vision.

-Some tips to playing good defense; stay on your feet and do not fall for shot fakes, no lunging for the ball because you will now be off balance, stay in a wide, low, athletic stance, and take short steps when sliding from side to side keeping the offensive player in front of you at all times.
+Some tips for playing good defense; stay on your feet and do not fall for shot fakes, no lunge for the ball because you will now be off-balance, stay in a wide, low, athletic stance, and take short steps when sliding from side to side keeping the offensive player in front of you at all times.